jburman/ZeroG/README.md

 Programming language utilities including support for `JSON` and `BSON` parsing as well as `binary` value formatting.

-  * Light-weight, high speed JSON/BSON tokenizer, walker, and validator
+  * Feather-weight, high speed JSON/BSON tokenizer, walker, and validator
+  * Can parse thousands of JSON objects per millisecond on commodity hardware and supports indefinite object nesting with high performance.
   * JSON/BSON selector - supports a sub-set of JSONPath to allow values to be extracted from JSON/BSON documents.
   * Binary helper that allows binary values to be converted to and from hexadecimal strings efficiently.